 - Broccoli (vitamins A & C, folate fiber) — A terrific side, soup ingredient, or even whirred into smoothies

 - Oatmeal (fiber, magnesium, iron, zinc) — Nourishing breakfast, delicious with almonds, chia, and bananas

 - Almonds (magnesium, vitamin E, protein) — Perfect portable snack or as a topping for everything from stirfries to oatmeal

-- Chia seeds (magnesium, fiber, protein, zinc) — Add to oatmeal and smoothies or make chia pudding
+- Chia seeds (magnesium, fiber, protein, zinc) — Add to oatmeal and smoothies or try this delicious chia pudding recipe

 - Bananas (B-6 and magnesium) — Try turning into banana candy or ice cream!

 - Chickpeas (magnesium, B-6, folate, protein, fiber) — Great in soups, stews, salads, hummus or baked into this healthy snack

 - Black eyed peas (folate, iron, fiber, protein, vitamin A) — Try in these bean recipes

 - Molasses (magnesium and iron) — Use in baked goods like pumpkin bread

 - Chocolate (magnesium and iron) — Buy the darkest kind for maximum health benefits